kimmaker/RTK3/README.md

 Name corrections do __not__ apply to previously created RTK3 save data or further saves of that data.
 Let go of it and start fresh.

 To run RTK3 for DOS on a modern-day computer, emulation is required.
 See [DOSBox-X](https://dosbox-x.com/) to get started.
-For the best emulation experience, set _autofit_ to _false_ in the DOSBox-X configurations.
+For the best emulation experience, set _autofit_ and _doublescan_ to _false_ in the DOSBox-X configurations.

 ## Availability of RTK3 and other KOEI classics